matheusneder/root-finding/README.md

 # Root finding

 Root finding of mathematical functions using numerical calculus algorithms writed in C language (C ISO/IEC 9899:1990).
 I wrote this project while studying numerical calculus on university.
+I migrated it from Google Code (https://code.google.com/archive/p/root-finding/) for archive purposes.

 **This code should be useful to perform root finding in limited hardware such micro-controllers.**